 Admittedly, I’m new to provider network management.
 I’ve spent years working in healthcare, but this is my first time working with payers from across the nation to improve the access, adequacy, and accuracy of their provider networks.
-Lucky for me, I got a behind-the-scenes view through Quest Analytics’ Vision Quest conference.
+Lucky for me, I got a behind-the-scenes view through Quest Analytics Vision Quest.
 As a session moderator, I heard from industry executives and gained insight into the questions and comments on the minds of people working every day in this industry.
 I learned a lot from this experience, and here are five of my light bulb moments.

 1. Provider Network Management challenges require creative problem solving

 Building and maintaining provider networks is difficult.
 It becomes even more complicated when tasks such as identifying gaps in your network, finding a provider in the area that will fill the gap, and understanding the value the provider will bring to your network before contracting with them – all significant requirements of the job – are relegated to being manual tasks.
 That’s not even to mention that some of these manual tasks produce the data and reports that are submitted to the state and CMS.
 It makes the job nearly impossible.

 Dee Bellanti, Director of Provider Network Operations at HealthNow New York Inc. shared how she partners with Quest Analytics to solve her day-to-day challenges.
 The partnership has allowed Dee to streamline manual processes and develop new, “creative” ways for her organization to manage and understand its networks.
 A few of the pleasant surprises included optimizing provider negotiations with termination analysis, enhancing monthly board reporting, increasing the efficiency with provider recruiting, and saving time with submitting HSD exception requests.
 Dee described how she now runs network “what-if” scenarios in minutes using Quest Enterprise Services – a process that used to take hours.

 Watch the session on replay.